Phoenix-Chen-Git/CCMU/README.md

 | 3    | FNR=0.1       | 1.0000 | 0.672   | 0.100  |
 | 4    | FNR=0.1       | 1.0000 | 0.707   | 0.128  |
 | 5    | FNR=0.1       | 0.5150 | 0.704   | 0.106  |

+Across the five folds, the FNR constraint of 0.1 leads to variable but generally high FPRs (ranging from 0.512 to 1.000), with moderate ROC-AUC values (0.672 to 0.720), and consistently low PR-AUCs (0.100 to 0.128).

 ## Figure 2.
 MIT Algorithm Metrics
 <table align="center">
   <tr>